carpentries-incubator/python_packaging/episodes/02-packages.Rmd

   API for our project.
 - A package can be run as a script using the `-m` flag, provided it contains a file `__main__.py`.
+- Through clever use of `argparse`, we can provide a rich scripting interface to a whole package.
 :::::::::::::::::::::::::::::::::::::::